 If you're wondering how long it takes for a particular device or app's data to sync to Heads Up, you're in luck.

-In this article, we share how long it takes for Apps & Devices to sync and what is to be expected.
+This article shares how long it takes for Apps & Devices to sync and what is to be expected.

 If at any point you have questions, please reach out to our support team by email or by using the little blue circle with the white smiling message icon in the lower right corner of the app.